Afghanistan: What to know after the Kabul attack

 ISIS militants are estimated to number in the hundreds and possibly low thousands if sympathizers are included.
 There are significantly more Taliban fighters.

-The Taliban is the biggest threat to the Afghan government because they are greater in number, better organized, have deeper roots and a stronger political structure, and have more influence in the country.
+The Taliban are the biggest threat to the Afghan government because they are greater in number, better organized, have deeper roots and a stronger political structure, and have more influence in the country.

 ISIS is smaller and in some places fights the Taliban for local dominance.
 The Taliban for the most part have tried to stop ISIS gaining a foothold in Afghanistan.